 Sorry, after 10 years, I cannot answer this and the reason is simple: I am, as a man, a lazy bastard who get used to using IntelliSense and rather thinking about the algorithm of the solution, not technical details like what is the name of the property that gives me the size of an array.

 Some problems expect console output some problems want to get back just an array or a single number.
 Personally, I would prefer to have consistency in that.
-And also I think it is more easy to unit test a problem when the method returns with the result, not writing it into the output.
+And also I think it is easier to unit test a problem when the method returns with the result, not writing it into the output.

 At the first experience, I just created a project on my computer, preparing the unit tests and solved them on my machine.
 When I have finished, copy-pasted my solution and moved to the next exercise.